Anuj8215/Speaksy-Authenticator/README.md

 4. Codes automatically refresh every 30 seconds with a countdown timer

 ## Security Considerations

-1. Environment Variables
-   - The `.env` files contain sensitive information and are excluded from version control via `.gitignore`
-   - Use strong, randomly generated values for the JWT_SECRET
-   - Keep your MongoDB connection string private
-2. JWT Authentication

-   - JWT tokens are used for securing API endpoints
-   - Tokens expire after 7 days by default

-3. Password Security
-   - Passwords are hashed using bcrypt before storage
-   - The frontend never stores plaintext passwords

 - All secret keys are stored in the database using encryption
 - JWT tokens are used for API authentication